germanramos/hydra/src/README.md

-# DO NOT USE THIS SRC FILES BUT "app_manager_sysmon"
+# DO NOT USE THIS SRC FILES

+This code is only for historical pourposes and "app_manager_sysmon" (Pending new repo)

 The code has been splited intro small repositories.
 Please use that: